tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each instance of `bdqffdq:Measure` with a `bdqffdq:hasResourceType` of `bdqffdq:MultiRecord` that aggregates the `Responses` produced by one or more other Tests (e.g., to return `COMPLETE`/`NOT_COMPLETE` for `Quality Assurance`, or to return a numeric count or other metric for `Quality Control`) SHOULD have a `bdqffdq:hasActedUponInformationElement` relationship to an instance of `bdqffdq:ActedUpon` that represents the aggregated report inputs to that `Measure`.

-When a `Multi Record` `Measure` acts on aggregated `Responses` from other Tests, the associated `bdqffdq:ActedUpon` instance SHOULD include `bdqffdq:composedOf` with `bdqval:AggregatedTestResponseOutcomes` [bdqval:AggregatedTestResponseOutcomes](</home/mole/git/bdq/tg2/_review/docs/list/bdqval/index.md#aggregatedtestresponseoutcomes> "An abstract InformationElement representing the set of outcomes (Response instances with their Response.status and Response.result values) produced by running a particular SingleRecord Test across the members of a Multi…") to indicate that the acted-upon data are aggregated `Response` outcomes in a `Data Quality Report`, rather than raw source-data terms.
+When a `Multi Record` `Measure` acts on aggregated `Responses` from other Tests, the associated `bdqffdq:ActedUpon` instance SHOULD include `bdqffdq:composedOf` with `bdqval:AggregatedTestResponseOutcomes` to indicate that the acted-upon data are aggregated `Response` outcomes in a `Data Quality Report`, rather than raw source-data terms.

-In this usage pattern, the associated `bdqffdq:ActedUpon` instance SHOULD include one to many `bdqffdq:aggregatesResponsesFrom` [bdqffdq:aggregatesResponsesFrom](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#aggregatesresponsesfrom> "Relates an ActedUpon Information Element (typically used by a MultiRecord Measure) to the DataQualityNeed (Validation, Issue, Measure, or Amendment) whose Responses in a DataQualityReport are aggregated as inputs to tha…") object properties linking it to the instance(s) of `bdqffdq:DataQualityNeed` whose `Responses` are aggregated as inputs to that `Multi Record` `Measure`.
+In this usage pattern, the associated `bdqffdq:ActedUpon` instance SHOULD include one to many `bdqffdq:aggregatesResponsesFrom` object properties linking it to the instance(s) of `bdqffdq:DataQualityNeed` whose `Responses` are aggregated as inputs to that `Multi Record` `Measure`.

 The `bdqffdq:aggregatesResponsesFrom` property is intended to be used in the context of `Multi Record` `Measures` that aggregate `Responses`; however, consistent with the open world design of the `bdqffdq:` ontology and the limited use of global axioms, the ontology does not constrain the subject of `bdqffdq:aggregatesResponsesFrom` to be only a `bdqffdq:Measure` or only an `bdqffdq:ActedUpon`, and this document provides the normative pattern for its intended use.